rails/marcel/README.md

 ## Contributing

-Marcel generates MIME lookup tables with `bundle exec rake tables`.
+Marcel generates MIME lookup tables with `bundle exec rake update`.
 MIME types are seeded from data found in `data/*.xml`.
 Custom MIMEs may be added to `data/custom.xml`, while overrides to the standard MIME database may be added to `lib/marcel/mime_type/definitions.rb`.

 Marcel follows the same contributing guidelines as [rails/rails](https://github.com/rails/rails#contributing).